 What exchanges are you conducting by fax?

 As the graph shows above, fax machines are being used daily for critical communication processes.
-Studies have shown that faxing represents 75% of all medical communication, 90% between payer and provider, in hospitals and health systems. [source: vox.com, healthcare finance news] When calculating the time and resources put into each fax, it adds up to being a less efficient and more costly form of communication compared to digital solutions available.
+Studies have shown that faxing represents 75% of all medical communication, 90% between payer and provider, in hospitals and health systems. [source: vox.com, healthcare finance news] When calculating the time and resources put into each fax, it adds up to a less efficient and more costly form of communication compared to digital solutions available.

 Though faxing in healthcare continues to grow approximately 9% year after year, the industry is preparing to transition away from the dinosaur technology thanks to CMS Director, Seema Verma, challenging health systems to eliminate fax machines by 2020.
 Seema Verma says, “…Health care providers are in a 1990’s time warp… where doctors are faxing patient records, medical staff are manually entering results into EHRs, and hospitals are handing out data on a CD-ROM while the rest of the economy is functioning on fully digitized, integrated data that informs decision-making instantaneously.”
 Without laws being passed to mandate and incentivize this initiative, and the fact that we’re less than 6 months away from 2020, achieving this goal seems highly unlikely.

 In February, Vyne Medical announced its initiative to help hospital executives eliminate faxing in their health systems.
-According to Doug Brown, Managing Partner of Black Box Research, “Healthcare consumers more frequently interact through electronic media in 2018, and while they value contact with their providers, they don’t have the patience for lacks in hospital interoperability, incorrect billing and access to scheduling and results.”
+According to Doug Brown, Managing Partner of Black Box Research, “Healthcare consumers more frequently interact through electronic media in 2018, and while they value contact with their providers, they don’t have the patience for a lack of hospital interoperability, incorrect billing and access to scheduling and results.”
 So, how close is the healthcare industry to eliminating fax machines?
 According to survey results from the webinar, we are likely to see a lot of progress in the next decade.

 At what point do you see your organization entirely eliminating paper fax?